JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Ancient_Japan_Jomon_Culture.md

 - Late Jōmon 1500-1000 B.C.E. or 2000 – 1000 B.C.E
 - Final (Latest) Jōmon 1000-300 B.C.E. or 1000 – 500 B.C.E

 > About fifteen thousand years ago the Andites, in considerable numbers, were traversing the pass of Ti Tao and spreading out over the upper valley of the Yellow River among the Chinese settlements of Kansu.
 Presently they penetrated eastward to Honan, where the most progressive settlements were situated.
-This infiltration from the west was about half Andonite and half Andite. [[UB 79:7.1](/en/The_Urantia_Book/79#p7_1)]
+This infiltration from the west was about half Andonite and half Andite. <a id="a59_380"></a>[[UB 79:7.1](/en/The_Urantia_Book/79#p7_1)]

 The Jōmon Culture has been determined to be the ancestors of the modern Japanese people.
 They moved off the mainland of Asia as the Northern Chinese migrated south, bringing with them new forms of manufacture, art, and agriculture.
 The Jōmon Culture was not Andite.
 They portrayed characteristics more of a Red, Yellow, or Andonic culture, as seen in their animal worship, shelter development and genetic makeup.
 However, there is apparent Andite influence in the “Middle” to “Late” Jōmon periods, as reflected in the advancements in agriculture, shelter building and pottery.
 Numerous archaeological sites with artifacts of this Neolithic culture have been discovered, from the northern island of Hokkaido to the southern Ryukyus.
 The Hokkaido region is highly interesting due to the many ancient sites located there, as well as being the home of the modern-day descendants of the Jōmon people.
 They are called “Ainu.”